hashicorp/boundary/README.md

-You can go into Boundary's web UI or use its API to change these default values, for instance if you want to connect to a different host or need to modify the port on which to to connect.
+You can go into Boundary's web UI or use its API to change these default values, for instance if you want to connect to a different host or need to modify the port on which to connect.

 ### Making the Connection